-In fact, we recently celebrated the 28th year of our sustainability program, Save The Waves.
-“Water is as crucial to a ship’s functioning as fuel,” explains Nick Rose, Royal Caribbean’s director of Environmental Programs.
-“We’re able to get really creative in conserving and reusing it on board.”
+“Water is as crucial to a ship’s operation as fuel,” explains Nick Rose, Royal Caribbean’s director of Environmental Programs.
+“We’re able to get really creative in conserving and reusing it.”

-1. Steam Evaporation—also known as flash evaporation or steam desalination—uses steam and heat from the ship’s engines to boil seawater.
-The saltwater is evaporated and left behind, then condensed back into distilled purified water.
+1. Steam Evaporation: Also known as flash evaporation or steam desalination, the process uses steam and heat from the ship’s engines to boil seawater.
+The water evaporates, leaving the salt as a byproduct.
+The now fresh water is then condensed back into distilled purified water.

-2. Reverse osmosis is the second way we convert seawater into drinkable water.
-But instead of using heat, reverse osmosis uses an even lower-energy method to push saltwater through microscopic membrane.
+2. Reverse Osmosis: The second way that seawater is made into drinkable water.
+Instead of using heat, reverse osmosis uses an even lower-energy method to push saltwater through microscopic membranes.
 “It’s so small, only clean water can get through,” says Nick.
-All salt and possible contaminants remain blocked on the intake side of the chamber, while the water that passes through is mineralized for flavor according to U.S. Public Health Service guidelines.
+As a result, all salt and possible contaminants remain blocked on the intake side of the chamber while the water that passes through is mineralized for flavor, according to U.S. Public Health Service guidelines.

-4. Importantly, ships reuse condensed water wherever possible, in order to conserve the clean water already brought or made on board.
+4. Condensing Water: Our ships, wherever possible, conserve the clean water already brought or made on board.
 “Condensation is one of the best ways to conserve water,” says Nick.
 “For example, we collect all the water produced from our air-conditioning units and reuse it in our laundry system.
 We’re essentially getting this water for free because it has already been generated.”

-5. Bunkering—the maritime term for loading water while a ship is in port and then storing it on board.
-After the water is collected, it’s thoroughly tested for microbials and other “pollutants,” then treated to ensure there are no other unwanted components.
-Not only is bunkering important for the environment, but it also allows the thousands of guests on our larger ships to enjoy the waterslides, showers, and, of course, ample clean drinking water.
-Importantly, we never bunker in areas facing water shortages.
+5. Bunkering: This is the maritime term for loading locally sourced fresh water while a ship is in port, so that it can be stored on board.
+When collected, the water is thoroughly tested for microbial pollutants and then treated to ensure there are no other unwanted components.
+We take our responsibility to the environment seriously, so we never bunker in areas facing water shortages.